CES Data Access Tips

 not the desired format, then use the following options to

-This sections allows you view the original data, a variety of different
+each month and year combination.
+Under this option, you can also choose to view the original data, a variety of different

 net changes of the series, and a variety of different net percentage

 changes of the series.
 Click the checkbox(es) next to the option(s) you

 Select the time frame for your data — In the upper right hand corner under Specify year range,